brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] CSS selectors are too weak in the backend module.
     - [Bugfix] Fixes some "bugs" SonarCube found in the unit test fixtures, to prevent bad ratings.
     - [Bugfix] Check if the developer handle is actually a string.
-    - [Bugfix] Added a missing check in the url determination in the timer controller
+    - [Bugfix] Added a missing check in the URL determination in the timer controller
     - [Bugfix] The registering of blacklisted methods and classes for the debug methods work now, as they should.
     - [Bugfix] The rewriting of singleton classes in the pool does not work.
     - [Bugfix] Adding additional data in the code generation is not rendered.
-    - [Bugfix] Added the plugin list to the (fatal) error handler display of the smokygrey skin.
+    - [Bugfix] Added the plugin list to the (fatal) error handler display of the Smokygrey skin.
-    - [Bugfix] Wrong display of null and boolean default values in the code generation and method analysis.
+    - [Bugfix] Wrong display of null and Boolean default values in the code generation and method analysis.
     - [Bugfix] Display of wrong filename when a kreXX resource is not readable.
     - [Bugfix] The registry will not return values that are considered empty().
     - [Bugfix] Missing translation keys.
-    - [Bugfix] Invalid php doc comments may trigger errors
+    - [Bugfix] Invalid PHP doc comments may trigger errors

 3.1.0
     - [Feature] Nearly complete rewrite of the backend module.
-    - [Feature] Logfile access in the debugbar.
+    - [Feature] Logfile access in the Admin Panel.
-    - [Feature] Added classname to the declaration analysis of properties.
+    - [Feature] Added class name to the declaration analysis of properties.
     - [Feature] Added analysis of cUrl resources.
     - [Feature] Added a check for the content type to the ajax detection.
     - [Change] :literal:`includekrexx` and :literal:`krexx` version numbers are out of sync, because of the complete rewrite of the backend module.